Pashtun diaspora: In the Gulf

+In other parts of the world

+Australia

+In the latter part of the 19th century several thousand men from Afghanistan, Baluchistan, Kashmir, Sind, Rajasthan, Egypt, Persia, Turkey and Punjab, but collectively known as "Afghans", were recruited during the initial British development of the Australian Outback, especially for the operation of camel trains in desert areas.
+These consisted of men who were not allowed to bring their families with them, many married local Aborigines and are now known as Ghans.
+During the 1980s and 90s, Pashtuns began settling in Perth, Melbourne, Sydney and other major cities of Australia.

 Southeast Asia

-Since the early 1900s there have been many generations of Pashtuns who migrated from Afghanistan, Pakistan and the tribal areas of Pakistan (Khyber Pakhtunkhwa).
+Since the early 1900s there have been many generations of Pashtuns who migrated from Afghanistan and the tribal areas of Pakistan (Khyber Pakhtunkhwa).
 Pashtun settlements in Thailand have been common throughout the provinces.
-There is even a Thai-Pashtun Friendship Association.
-The Pashtuns are fiercely independent, as a result they often are well treated and respected by the Thai locals.
-Countries like Indonesia, Singapore, Brunei and Malaysia also have similar cases of Pashtun settlements, which those who are of descent are quickly assimilated to the local Indian ethnic minority community while those recent migrants or settlers belong to the Pakistani diaspora, since most of the migrants came from Pakistan.
+There is even a Thai-Pashtun Friendship Association and they are fiercely independent, as a result they often are well treated and respected by the Thai locals.
+Countries like Indonesia, Singapore, Brunei and Malaysia, Myanmar also have similar cases of Pashtun settlements, which those who are of descent are quickly assimilated to the local Indian ethnic minority community while those recent migrants or settlers belong to the Pakistani diaspora, since most of the migrants came from Pakistan.

-East Asia

-There may be some Pashtun communities living in parts of China, Taiwan and Japan.

 Guyana and Suriname

 Some people living in Guyana and Suriname claim to be of Afghan descent.
-Most of them moved to South American countries during the Indian immigration.

-Latin America

-Many Pashtuns from Afghanistan came to Argentina, Brazil, Chile, Panama, Colombia, Paraguay and Peru as refugees during the Soviet invasion of Afghanistan in 1981 and during the internal Afghan conflicts in 1995–1996.